nabbydude/tabletopsimulator-lua-vscode/README.md

 Check [CHANGELOG.md](https://github.com/rolandostar/tabletopsimulator-lua-vscode/blob/master/CHANGELOG.md)

 ## About

 This project was motivated on trying out different solutions to communicate VSCode with TTS and being rather unsuccessful at that.
 I tried using [OliPro007's Extension](https://github.com/OliPro007/tabletopsimulator-lua-vscode) and was a bit finicky for me, I also checked out [dustinlacewell's vatts](https://github.com/dustinlacewell/vatts) and was able to retrieve scripts but not send them.
 I guess I'm just inexperienced setting up these extensions which is why I wanted to dive into it by making my own and hoped to streamline the process for someone else.

 I kind of ended up doing my own thing.

-I included OliPro007's autocomplete ported from Typescript and built a much more simple communication architecture, which probably means it has a bit worse performance, however it works out for my purposes.
+I included OliPro007's snippet generation & autocomplete and built a much more simple communication architecture, which probably means it has a bit worse performance, however it works out for my purposes.

 If you have any suggestions feel free to contact me or submit a PR.

 <div align="center">
 <h2>Contact</h2>